Our history

 Our Statement of Faith

 WE BELIEVE in one God, as stated in Deuteronomy 6:4-9 and Ephesians 4:5-6.
-We also believe that the Bible is God's inspired, trustworthy, and true written word, (2 Timothy 3:16-17).
-Additionally, we believe that Jesus Christ is God, as stated in John 1:1 and Colossians 2:9-12.
-We believe that Jesus was born of a virgin, so that He is also the Son of God, (Luke 1:35).
-We believe that Jesus lived a sinless life, and that His death paid for our sins through His shed blood, (Hebrews 9:22-28 and Romans 6:23).
-We also believe in His resurrection.
-Likewise, we believe that the only way to be born again is by faith in Jesus Christ, repentance of our sins, by water baptism in the name of Jesus Christ for the remission of our sins, and by the baptism of the Holy Spirit as stated in John 3:4-5, Acts 2:38, and Mark 16:16.
-We believe that the Holy Spirit resides within and guides Christians to live righteous lives, this belief is based on Bible verses such as Romans 6:3-14, and Ephesians 1:13-14.
-We also believe in eternal life, and that by being born-again, we will spend eternity in Heaven (1 Thessalonians 4:13-18 and Matthew 25:31-46).
+We believe that the Bible is God's inspired, trustworthy, and true written word, as affirmed in 2 Timothy 3:16-17.
+We believe that Jesus Christ is God, as highlighted in John 1:1 and Colossians 2:9-12.
+We believe that Jesus was born of a virgin, making Him the Son of God, as noted in Luke 1:35.
+We believe that Jesus lived a sinless life and that His death paid for our sins through His shed blood, as explained in Hebrews 9:22-28 and Romans 6:23.
+We believe in His resurrection and that the only way to be born again is through faith in Jesus Christ, along with repentance of our sins, water baptism in the name of Jesus Christ for the remission of our sins, and the baptism of the Holy Spirit b, as stated in John 3:4-5, Acts 2:38, and Mark 16:16.
+We believe that the Holy Spirit dwells within believers and guides them to live righteous lives, a belief supported by Romans 6:3-14 and Ephesians 1:13-14.
+We believe in eternal life; by being born again, we will spend eternity in Heaven, as described in 1 Thessalonians 4:13-18 and Matthew 25:31-46.
 Finally, we believe in the spiritual unity of all born-again believers, who are members of His body, the Church.
 This belief is based on Philippians 2:1-4.

 A History of the Connecticut District Council (CDC)